bennylynch/banksy/README.md

       ImgSrc : string
     }
 ```
+... wil suffice.
 The purpose of ImgSrc will become apparent.
 The location column is consistently in the form 'City, Country' - from this, we need to get
 the latitude and longitude.
-To do so, we will use (what else?) another type provider, this time FSharp.Data.JsonProvider, talking to the Bing Maps rest API.
+To do this, we will use (what else?) another type provider, this time FSharp.Data.JsonProvider, talking to the Bing Maps rest API.
 The api takes a url of the form
 ```javascript
  http://dev.virtualearth.net/REST/v1/Locations?query=[city]&includeNeighborhood=1&maxResults=5&key=[bing_maps_key], and returns
 ```
 returning some complicated Json.
-I won't go into too much of the detail of the function (stolen almost entirely from @tpetricek [here](https://github.com/tpetricek/new-year-tweets-2016/blob/master/app.fsx#L104)),
+I won't go into too much of the detail of the function (stolen entirely from @tpetricek [here](https://github.com/tpetricek/new-year-tweets-2016/blob/master/app.fsx#L104)),
 but essentially, we create the Bing JsonProvider type, with an example url
 ```fsharp
   let [<Literal>] BingSample = "http://dev.virtualearth.net/REST/v1/Locations?query=Prague&includeNeighborhood=1&maxResults=5&key=" + Config.BingKey